Home Reno Pro

 Those looking to provide specific items that can be used on a job.

 By the end of this study, we had a much better understanding of who was using our service.
-This service which was originally designed for contractors was also being used heavily by subcontractors and suppliers.
+This service that was originally designed for contractors is being used heavily by subcontractors and suppliers.

 We learned what specific goals each user type was trying to accomplish and made changes to the design to make the service more usable for them.